martinrebo/freenow/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Objective
+## Objectives

-Create an react app with UI/UX principles using the main requirements
+Apply for Linkedin JOB: https://www.linkedin.com/jobs/view/1005486021/ Create an react app with UI/UX principles and User Story

 ### USER STORY

+Navigate through Single Page App with the main pages.

 -Use React (Create React App)
 -Use Material UI